Moelf/BinnedDistributionFit.jl/docs/src/index.md

 Documentation for [BinnedDistributionFit](https://github.com/Moelf/BinnedDistributionFit.jl).

 # What is BinnedDistributionFit?
 BinnedDistributionFit is a package which defines several loss functions to compare probability density functions (pdfs) or sums thereof to specific histogram data.
 BinnedDistributionFit supports any number of independently normalized pdfs.
 Either negative log likelihood or chi squared regressions may be used.

 # Mathematical Background
+The question that this package seeks to answer, in simple terms, is as such: Given some data, what is the most likely set of parameters which fits some function to that data.
+Symbolically, we may write ``p(\text{ps}\ | \ O)``, or, "the probability of ``\text{ps}`` given ``O``."
+This measure is called likelihood.

-`BinnedDistributionFit` supports two methods for calculating likelihood: Negative log likelihood and the chi squared test.
+`BinnedDistributionFit` supports two methods for calculating likelihood: Negative log likelihood and the reduced chi squared statistic.
+Both of these yield measurements of how accurately a function fits to particular data, with better fits resulting in lower scores.

 ## Negative Log Likelihood Function
 Given a histogram and a pdf, we can compare the differences between each observed and expected value over the support (domain) of the pdf using likelihood as a measurement of error.
 We use negative log likelihood (NLL) since this simplifies the calculation of the overall likelihood by reducing the product of each points' likelihood to the sum of the logs of their likelihoods.
 We negate this sum to format this properly to act as a minimization problem.

+The negative log likelihood function has two terms: the per-bin term and the overall Poisson term.
+The per-bin term sums the the products of the observations with the log of the expected terms (for a given set of parameters ``\text{ps}``).
+We know that the data at each point of a histogram is described by a Poisson distribution.

 With histogram data ``y`` at each of a set of points ``x_i`` on the support ``S``, we can perform our evaluation like so
 ```math